volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 export default App;
 ```

-In the example above, when user clicks on `button` element, component's state gets updated and component is re-rendered with the new data.
+In the example above, when the user clicks on `button` element, component's state gets updated and component is re-rendered with the new data.

-Basically, `setState` method triggers re-rendering process.
+Basically, `setState` method triggers the re-rendering process.

-#### Can I use state in functional component?
+#### Can I use state in a functional component?

 You have probably noticed that both previous examples were using class components.